zeux/calm/README.md

 ## Supported formats

 Model weights are currently using `float16`.
-KV cache activations are currently using `float16`.
-Support for smaller formats is planned.
+KV cache is using `float16`.
+Support for smaller formats for model weights is planned.

 ## Performance